hgtonight/Application-Yaga/readme.md

 * ~~Add validation of rule criteria~~
 * Refactor reaction CSS
 * ~~Refactor all models to get rid of uneeded/duplicate methods~~
-* Aggregate Rule Support
-* Add rules vino suggested (DiscussionPageLength, DiscussionBodyLength, PostReactionCount, PostReactionComboCount, CakeDay, Necroposting, ComboDateTimes)
-* Fix reaction method on profile page to show more than one page of discussion/comments ** Also show the reaction record
-** Also refactor that method, really messy right now

 ## New Features
 * Stats page on the yaga settings page